F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/ip_pipeline.rst

  * Default: Not present

  * Argument: Path to the CLI script file to be run by the master pipeline at application startup.
-   No CLI script file will be run at startup of this argument is not present.
+   No CLI script file will be run at startup if this argument is not present.

 ``-p PORT_MASK``